tomtyiu/Openai-Codex-Security/README.md

 ## Command for security
 ### Sandbox policy for model-generated commands.
 Defaults to configuration.
+allow only write on workspace folder currently running codex
 ```
 codex --sandbox workspace-write ## workspace write
 ```

 ### read-only
+Read only, do not write permissions on the system
 ```
 codex --sandbox read-only
 ```